A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Experiments on inductive link prediction

-In this section, we report further experimental details.
-The detailed statistics of the datasets are shown in \Cref{inductive-dataset-statistics}.
-The hyperparameters used for inductive relation prediction are reported in \Cref{inductive-hyper-parameter-statistics}.
-The corresponding number of trainable parameters for each model variation are reported in \Cref{inductive-table-parameterNum}.
+In this section, we report the details of the experiments reported in the body of this paper.
+Specifically, we report the performance of some baseline models (\Cref{tab:baseline-inductive}), dataset statistics (\Cref{inductive-dataset-statistics}), hyperparameters (\Cref{inductive-hyper-parameter-statistics}), and the number of trainable parameters for each model variation (\Cref{inductive-table-parameterNum}).

 All of the model variations minimize the negative log-likelihood of positive and negative facts.
 We follow the \emph{partial completeness assumption}~\cite{partial_completeness_assumption} by randomly corrupting the head entity or the tail entity to generate the negative samples.
 We parameterize the conditional probability of a fact $q(u,v)$ by $p(v \mid u,q) = \sigma(f(\vh^{(T)}_{v \mid u, q}))$, where $\sigma$ is the sigmoid function and $f$ is 2-layer MLP.
 Following RotatE~\cite{rotatE}, we adopt \emph{self-adversarial negative sampling} by sampling negative triples from the following distribution with $\alpha$ as the \emph{adversarial temperature}: